 Long-term effects: vomiting, diarrhoea, heartburn, stomach bleeding and ulcers.

-Due to the risks and side effects of surgical techniques, it is important to try all non-surgical avenues first before you look into the below procedures.
+Due to the risks and side effects of surgical techniques, it is important to try all non-surgical avenues for articular cartilage injuries first before you look into the below procedures.

 Arthroscopic lavage and debridement

 An arthroscopy procedure is used when a piece of cartilage has become loose within the joint.
 The keyhole operation involves an instrument called an arthroscope being used to examine the joint and then a saline solution helps to clean it out.
-The loose cartilage fragments are then removed with a shaver.
-The problem with this procedure is that it doesn’t repair the cartilage injury, it can only help with managing the pain.
+The orthopaedic surgeon then removes the loose fragments with a shaver.
+The problem with an arthroscopy, or keyhole surgery is that it doesn’t repair the cartilage injury, it can only help with managing the pain.